 About Personal Injury Law

-A personal injury accident can occur in many situations including an automobile accident, or an accident at work.
-However, the statute of limitations for most personal injury lawsuits in Indiana is two years from the accident.
-Therefore, a delay in contacting an Evansville personal injury attorney may affect your ability to recover damages for your injuries.
+A personal injury accident can occur in many situations including an automobile accident.
+A personal injury can also occur at work.
+The statute of limitations for most personal injury lawsuits in Indiana is two years from the accident.
+A delay in contacting an Evansville personal injury attorney may affect your ability to recover damages for your injuries.

 Evansville Personal Injury Attorney

 For example, if you were involved in an automobile accident in which the responsible party ran a stop sign, you must provide evidence of the defendant’s traffic violation.
 Evidence can include eyewitness accounts or a copy of the police report following the accident.
 After you show to the court that the responsible party acted negligently, you must also provide a link between the responsible party’s negligent behavior and your injuries.

 If you have a job at the time of the accident but you are unable to work due to your injuries, the responsible party will reimburse you for any loss of wages you suffer because of the accident.
-According to your situation, there may be a variety of additional damages available to you following the accident.
-Therefore, it is important that you discuss all options with an Evansville personal injury attorney prior to filing a lawsuit or settling with the responsible party outside of court.
+According to your situation, there may be a variety of additional damages available.
+It’s important that you discuss all options with an Evansville personal injury attorney prior to filing a lawsuit.
+It’s also important to discuss all options before settling with the responsible party outside of court.